RedBulletTooling/KEYVILBOARD/README.md

 ## KEYVILBOARD.STL
 This file contains the 3d printed case that is also delivered with your KEYVILBOARD, it fits for both SMS & Wi-Fi editions.

+## Hardware designs
+As we don't produce any more KEYVILBOARD's, we thought it would be appropriate to share the hardware designs - so others may build further upon it.
+For those interested, you may find the required information here; https://oshwlab.com/helmmen/usbhost

 ## SMS Version
 This folder contains the instructions, code + libary used within the SMS version.